oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 But the initial configuration may be selected according to these points:

 a.
 The number of elements to sort is small (~16K or less) and the algorithm is ``radix_sort``.
-The elements can be processed by a signle work-group.
+The elements can be processed by a single work-group.

    - Increase ``param`` values, so ``N <= param.data_per_workitem * param.workgroup_size``.